 There have been cases in which a signatory to a contract was so intoxicated that a court permitted the person to later void the contract.
 Often, those courts would consider the intoxication so great that the other person acted with fraudulent intent.
 One such case, Thackrah v.
 Haas, 119 U.S. 499 (1886), went to the United States Supreme Court.

-But unless the intoxication is extremely severe, courts are more likely to determine that the intoxicated person’s problem is self-induced, that they had the legal capacity to enter into an agreement, and that the contract is enforceable.
+But unless the intoxication is extremely severe, courts are more likely to determine that the intoxicated person’s problem is self-induced, that they had the legal capacity to enter into a contract, and that such an agreement is enforceable.

 Business Entities, Partnerships, and Agency